Brass Ankles: History

-Some people formerly classified as "Brass Ankles" have been identified as among ancestors of members of the five Native American tribes officially recognized by the state of South Carolina in 2005, such as the Wassamasaw Tribe of Varnertown Indians.
-Because such tribe members often had multiracial ancestry including Africans, and their white neighbors did not understand much about Indian culture, they were often arbitrarily classified as mulatto by census enumerators, who were most concerned about African ancestry.
+Some people formerly classified as "Brass Ankles" have been identified as among ancestors of members of the five state-recognized tribes in South Carolina in 2005, such as the Wassamasaw Tribe of Varnertown Indians.
+Because such tribe members often had multiracial ancestry including Africans, and their white neighbors did not understand much about "Croatan" culture, they were often classified as mulatto by census enumerators, who were most concerned about African ancestry.
 After 1930, when the US census dropped the Mulatto classification at the instigation of the southern white Democratic Congressional block, such multiracial people were often thereafter classified as black, a designation in the South used for anyone visibly "of color".

-Contrary to some assertions, each US census through the nineteenth century had the category of Indian available for use by census takers.
-But, especially in the late 19th century, census enumerators often used this category only for those people living on Indian reservations or at least showing culturally that they fit what the census takers assumed was the "Indian" culture.
-Persons who were outwardly assimilated to the majority culture were generally classified as white, black or mulatto, depending on appearance and on the appearance of their neighbors.
 Dubose Heyward, author of Porgy and Bess, with music by George Gershwin, wrote a play about the Brass Ankles, set in the aftermath of the Civil War.
 Some Brass Ankles in the community of Summerville, South Carolina identified as "Summerville Indians."
 During the early part of the twentieth century, when public schools were segregated for white or black students, the Summerville Indians and other Brass Ankle groups gained state approval to establish some local, separate schools for their own Indian children.
 Having come from families free long before the American Civil War, they did not want to send their children to school with descendants of freedmen.
 The Eureka "Ricka" school in Charleston County was an example of such an Indian school.
+The Haliwa-Saponi were previously referred to as Brass Ankles colloquially by locals.